 Analysis | What the Jan.
-6 committee is hoping to learn from Trump White House documents
+6 committee hopes to learn from Trump White House documents

 Kinzinger also said that perhaps more important is what happened in the weeks and months before Jan.
 6 to lay the groundwork for such an attack.
 And that’s where the committee appears to be leaving open some room for the unknown.

-Before former White House chief of staff Mark Meadows decided to stop cooperating with the committee, he handed over thousands of text messages and pages of emails to the committee from his official work account.
+Before former White House Chief of Staff Mark Meadows decided to stop cooperating with the committee, he handed over thousands of text messages and pages of emails to the committee from his official work account.
 And through those, the committee learned that Republicans and Fox News hosts texted Meadows in a panic during the attack, demanding Trump find a way to end it.

-What could else could they find in records from top White House officials?
+What else could they find in records from top White House officials?